ImpostorBoy228/arduino_edu_blockchain/README.md

 # Arduino Blockchain Miner

-The project is a system for mining blocks using Arduino and a Flask server.
+The project is a fucking incomplete system for mining blocks using Arduino and a Flask server.
 The Arduino performs the work of calculating hashes, and the Flask server processes the jobs and accepts decisions from the miner.

 ## Description